-Hundreds of thousands of tonnes of good food is wasted by the UK food industry every year.
+Millions of tonnes of good food is wasted by the UK food industry every year.
 At the same time, millions of people are struggling to afford to eat.
 Our work addresses these two issues by redistributing food industry surplus, which would otherwise go to waste, to the people who need it most.
-Find facts and figures on food waste and hunger in the UK below.

-This represents 1 in 10 of the UK’s population.
+This represents nearly 1 in 6 of the UK’s population.

-Meanwhile, 7m people in the UK struggle to get enough to eat (5m adults and 2m children).
-That’s up by 2m as a result of the pandemic, (according to government figures and the Food Foundation.
+Meanwhile, 11 million people in the UK struggle to get enough to eat (an estimated 8 million adults and 3 million children).
+Those numbers have soared as a result of the cost of living crisis.

 By “food industry” we mean all businesses involved in the supply of food.
 It includes everyone from farmers and growers to manufacturers and processors to wholesalers, retailers and food service companies.